 The municipal tree-lighting continued every year (with a hiatus for World War II blackouts), and at one time, it was a Really Big Deal.
 People actually printed up color postcards of the WLLCT, glowing in full regalia.
 (You can buy them now for $5 or so, or maybe more, on eBay.)
 In one year alone — 1959, to be precise — a reported 150,000 people, in all, turned out, from 42 states and 11 foreign countries, just to see the tree.
 One year, the mayor ran a contest for whoever drove the farthest to witness the tree lighting.
 The official winner was somebody from Australia.
 (How he, or she, got a car across the Pacific Ocean was left unexplained.)
 Choirs of 400 voices or more were assembled to serenade the visitors.
 (In the 1950s, sadly, the choir was one of the few city activities that brought black and white Wilmingtonians together.)

-Thus, the tree lighting goes on, although the format changes a little bit each year.
-Instead of the original 750 lights, city workers now hang 4,000 lights or more, using 2 miles of 12-gauge wire.
-(That number’s apparently down from the 7,000 or so lights the city used a decade ago or so.)
+By the early 200s, city , city workers were hanging 4,000 lights or more, using 2 miles of 12-gauge wire.
+(That number was apparently down from the 7,000 or so lights the city used a decade ago or so.)
 In later years, Santa and Mrs. Claus would greet children on a number of nights in a little shed beneath the tree.

 Update: In 2012, Wilmington’s City Council officially voted to move the city’s annual tree-lighting ceremony to the World’s Largest Rotary Wheel in Greenfield Park, effectively retiring the Christmas tree.